apache/cordova-plugin-media-capture/doc/index.md

 - __duration__: The maximum duration of a video clip, in seconds.

+- __quality__: Integer in the range 0-100 indicating the quality to capture video in, 100 being highest possible quality.
+Currently only supported for iOS.

 ### Example

     // limit capture operation to 3 video clips